 Moving from full-time to part-time work

 The wheels were set in motion for Jenni months ago.
 Her current employer was looking for a “PRN”—or “as needed”—pharmacist.
-Jenni offered herself up to the alter.
+Jenni offered herself up to the altar.
 It took some time for her position to wind down and be filled by a replacement.
 In March the murmurs of a pandemic-starting coronavirus, COVID-19, reached a scream.
 The company Jenni works for, a local pharmacy, was roiled by the shift in demand and procedural changes.
 Her employer has since found their footing with some reorganization and many late nights for the employees.
 She’s now back on the downward trajectory of retirement.